Frequently asked questions (FAQs)

 If you are considering applying, research can be key to making your decision.

 Visit our undergraduate webpages to find out what it’s like to live on campus and study at Warwick.

 UCAS Clearing is a part of the university application process.
 The UCAS Clearing system gives you the opportunity to find a place on a course that has spaces available.

 It also allows you to consider applying for a different course, or course at a different university, if you have missed out on your first choice or simply changed your mind.

 Universities which have courses with places to fill will list these on the UCAS Clearing website.
 Clearing is often thought to be for students who achieved lower grades than expected but can also be for people who simply change their mind.

-Clearing is open through UCAS from Tuesday 5 July to Tuesday 18 October 2022, but our courses are expected to fill up soon after results day in August.
+UCAS Clearing is open from Tuesday 5 July to Tuesday 18 October 2022.

-If you are waiting for your results (for example, A levels) you will be able to contact us on Thursday 18 August when the Clearing Hotline opens.
+If you are waiting for your results (for example, A levels) in 2023, you will be able to contact us in August when the Clearing Hotline opens.

 Clearing is for students who have received their A level or other recognised Level 3 qualifications results but have either missed their required grades or would like to change the course or university they had applied to on UCAS.
 UK and International students are all eligible to participate in Clearing.